 Throughout Josh’s time as a Boston City Councilor, he has consistently fought for those who lack a voice in government.
 As chair of the Council’s Civil Rights committee, Josh has been a leader on issues of access, equality, and social justice.
-Josh will bring these same progressive values to the Secretary of State’s office every day.
 In the face of a hostile President and a hostile Congress, we need leaders who represent and exemplify the progressive values we cherish in Massachusetts.

 A Woman's Right to Choose

 45 years after Roe v.
 Wade, our country now faces an existential crisis when it comes to protecting the reproductive rights of women.
 With the long-term composition of the Supreme Court poised to turn hard to the right, the door may soon be open for states to outlaw a woman’s right to choose.
 Shockingly, even in Massachusetts we have seen past legislative attempts to amend the state constitution to do just that.
 In this toxic national political climate, Massachusetts must demand that our government is filled at every level with leaders who will steadfastly protect women’s reproductive rights, and who will draw a red line at any attempts to erode those rights.
 Josh is unequivocal in supporting a woman’s right to choose and will continue to be an unwavering advocate on this issue regardless of the office he holds.
 The stakes are simply too high to sit on the sidelines.